Blog

 Why They’re Bad

-Long sentences signal to your readers that you don’t care about them.
-They also signal that your thoughts are long-winded and you lack succinctness.
-Complexity may be commonplace in some academic circles, but no one becomes a beloved thought leader by making readers’ lives difficult.
+Long sentences signal to readers that you don’t respect their time.
+They imply your thoughts are scattered and that you lack succinctness.
+Complexity may be acceptable in academic circles, but in professional or nonfiction writing, it erodes trust.

 Why They Kill Your Credibility

-Overly long sentences make you come across as someone who is uncertain, unclear, and unprofessional.
-Strong, confident communicators convey more by saying less.
-Overly long sentences, on the other hand, show a lack of structure, discernment, and organization.
+Overly long sentences make you seem uncertain, unclear, and unprofessional.
+Strong communicators convey more by saying less.
+Long-winded writing reflects a lack of structure, discernment, and organization—all traits readers associate with inexperience.

 The Solution